In this article

 What a valid Schenkungsvertrag looks like

 - ZGB Art.
-243 (fedlex.admin.ch/eli/cc/24/233_245_233/en): A gift of movable property requires either physical handover of the property or a written deed of gift signed by the donor.
+243 (fedlex.admin.ch/eli/cc/24/233_245_233/en): A gift of movable property needs either physical handover or a written deed of gift signed by the donor.

 - ZGB Art.
-245 (fedlex.admin.ch/eli/cc/24/233_245_233/en): Conditions and charges may be attached to a gift.
-A simple unconditional Bitcoin gift to a family member requires no special clause.
+245 (fedlex.admin.ch/eli/cc/24/233_245_233/en): You can attach conditions and charges.
+A plain unconditional Bitcoin gift to a family member needs no special clause.

 - Full name and address of donor